ynonp/tocode_bot/README.md

 Most of the relevant code is in the file `lib/app/commands.ex`, just look at the code there and modify or create your own new commands.

 You'll probably want to learn some elixir before you do, and this guide is a good place to start: https://elixir-lang.org/getting-started/introduction.html

+Here are some TODOs for this bot:

+1. Reply to /webinar with a link to the next planned webinar

+2. Send the /daily link every morning to a group defined in a config file

+3. Automatically sign up a user to a webinar (using Zoom API).
+Remember the email address so users can join more webinars.

+4. Connect the bot with Tocode users system, so the bot would be able to bug you about the next lesson you want to take or notify you about new content.